EF(X) Orientations: A Parameterized Complexity Perspective: Introduction

 \section{Introduction}

 The fair division of indivisible goods is a fundamental problem in computer science, with numerous applications, such as distribution of inheritance, scheduling jobs, and allocating computational resources to machine learning models.
-The concept of fair division of \emph{divisible} resources was introduced in \cite{h__steihaus_1948}; in recent years, interest has shifted towards \emph{indivisible} goods, both due to the aforementioned applications and due to several open questions surrounding the study of \emph{envy}.
-Since envy-free (EF) allocations are not guaranteed to exist, research has focused on \emph{envy minimization} (e.g.,~\cite{LiptonEtAl,Nguyen_Rothe,ISAAC_envy_ratio}), and \emph{relaxations} of EF, such as EF1 \cite{budish} and EFX \cite{EFXCara}.
-The existence of EFX allocations in the general setting remains a major open question in fair division \cite{FD_survey}, with some results for 2 \cite{PlautRough} and 3 agents \cite{CGM24,akrami2022efxallocationssimplificationsimprovements}, and further work limiting agents' valuations \cite{TwoValuedInstanses,efxexistsfor3typesofadditiveagents,DBLP:conf/aaai/HosseiniSVX21,babaioff2020fairtruthfulmechanismsdichotomous}.
+The concept of fair division of \emph{divisible} resources was introduced by Steihaus~\cite{h__steihaus_1948}; in recent years, interest has shifted towards \emph{indivisible} goods, due both to the aforementioned applications and to several intriguing open questions surrounding the study of \emph{envy}.
+Since envy-free (EF) allocations are not guaranteed to exist, research has focused on \emph{envy minimization} (e.g.,~\cite{ISAAC_envy_ratio,LiptonEtAl,Nguyen_Rothe}), and \emph{relaxations} of EF, such as EF1 \cite{budish} and EFX \cite{EFXCara,Laurent_EFX}.
+The existence of EFX allocations remains a major open question in fair division (cf.~\cite{FD_survey}), with some results for two~\cite{PlautRough} and three agents~\cite{akrami2022efxallocationssimplificationsimprovements,CGM24}, and further work limiting agents' valuations~\cite{TwoValuedInstanses,babaioff2020fairtruthfulmechanismsdichotomous,DBLP:conf/aaai/HosseiniSVX21,efxexistsfor3typesofadditiveagents}.

-A restricted version of the problem was introduced by \cite{EFXgraphs}, with a graph model where the vertices represent agents and the edges represent goods; it was proven in the same paper that EFX allocations always exist in this restricted version for simple graphs.
-This model has been extensively studied since, with the existence of EFX allocations also being studied in multigraphs \cite{AfshinmehrDKMR25,OntheExistenceofEFXAllocationsinMultigraphs,bhaskar_et_al:LIPIcs.FSTTCS.2025.15_efxallocationsmultigraphclasses,kaviani2024envyfreeallocationindivisiblegoods}.
+A restricted version of the problem was introduced by Christodoulou, Fiat, Koutsoupias and Sgouritsa~\cite{EFXgraphs}, with a graph model where the vertices represent agents and the edges represent goods; it was proven in the same paper that EFX allocations always exist in this restricted version for simple graphs.
+This model has been extensively studied since, with the existence of EFX allocations also being studied in multigraphs \cite{AfshinmehretTriangleFree,AfshinmehrDKMR25,bhaskar_et_al:LIPIcs.FSTTCS.2025.15_efxallocationsmultigraphclasses,kaviani2024envyfreeallocationindivisiblegoods,OntheExistenceofEFXAllocationsinMultigraphs}.
 An interesting concept in this model is that of \emph{EFX orientations}, i.e., EFX allocations where edges have to be allocated to one of their endpoints, naturally modeling practical applications where resources are contested only by neighbors.
-EFX orientations have also received significant attention in recent years, with their parameterized complexity in particular being studied in \cite{ijcai/DeligkasEGK25,sagt/BlazejGRS25,AfshinmehrDKMR25}.
+EFX orientations have also received significant attention in recent years, with their parameterized complexity in particular being studied in \cite{AfshinmehrDKMR25,sagt/BlazejGRS25,ijcai/DeligkasEGK25}.